wnguyen36/Multisensing-IV-Bag-Classification-System/README.md

 # IIIV: Multisensor Failure-Mode Detection for Gravity-Based Infusion Setups

-**IIIV** is a low-cost, multi-sensor attachment for gravity-based IV systems that detects and classifies three failure modes: **normal flow, occlusion, and leak/disconnection**: through sensor fusion, then streams alerts to a centralized React dashboard for ward-wide monitoring.
-Designed for understaffed and low-resource clinical environments where existing smart-IV systems are cost-prohibitive.
+**IIIV** is a low-cost, multi-sensor attachment for gravity-based IV systems that detects and classifies three failure modes: **normal flow, occlusion, and leak/disconnection** through sensor fusion, then streams alerts to a centralized React dashboard for ward-wide monitoring.
+Designed for understaffed and low-resource clinical environments where existing smart-IV systems can be very costly.

 **[Pitch Deck](iiiv_pitchdeck.pdf)** | **[Demo Video](iiiv_demo_cropped.mp4)** | **[Wiring Diagram](iiiv_wiring.png)**